snowdrop/helm/README.md

 │   │   ...
 ```

+To update the created project using the Helm resource defined the example, we will then create the [dependencies file](https://v2.helm.sh/docs/charts/#chart-dependencies) under the root path of the project `rest-http/requirements.yaml`.
-Now, you need to add the `rest-http/requirements.yaml` file to register the dependency:
+Next, edit the file to specify the dependency to be used

 ```yaml
 dependencies: